baezortega/mutree/README.md

 mutree
 =======

-### A pipeline for phylogenetic tree inference and recurrent mutation discovery
+### A pipeline for phylogenetic tree inference and mutation recurrence discovery

 __Adrian Baez-Ortega
 Transmissible Cancer Group, University of Cambridge__